-Memorial Sloan Kettering physicians have led the field in developing treatment strategies for this disease, and have published the largest reports of patients treated with different methods, including chemotherapy, surgery, and radiation therapy.(2)
+In the years since, MSK’s Department of Pediatrics has cared for approximately 100 patients with DSRCT — more than any other hospital in the country.
+Our team has led the field in developing treatment strategies for this disease.
+We have also published the largest reports of patients treated with different methods, including chemotherapy, surgery, and radiation therapy.

 DSRCT is so rare that it is often overlooked as the root of disease.
 Genomic testing — in which a patient’s tumor sample is analyzed on a molecular level — can reveal the unique genetic marker found only in DSRCT.
 This can help doctors make a correct diagnosis.
 Although DSRCT most commonly occurs in the abdominal cavity, it can appear in any part of the body.
 We have seen patients with DSRCT that began in the chest, bones, and even brain.